Skip to main content

 3. The customer chooses a payment method and completes the process.

-4. When the payment finishes, Paywint redirects the customer back to the page you chose (your “Callback URL”).
+4. When the payment finishes, Paywint redirects the customer back to the page you chose (your Redirect URL”).

 5. Paywint adds two small pieces of information to the web address when sending them back: